-I cant wait to plant it in a nice blueish/greenish cascade pot.
-I think that color would look beautiful with the yellow flowers and later on with the dark green/purple red foliage and red berries!
+I can’t wait to plant it in a nice bluish/greenish cascade pot.
+I think that colour would look beautiful with the yellow flowers and later on with the dark green/purple-red foliage and red berries!
 I hope you enjoyed this little story?!

 Hans van Meer.